Lemon Chess Pie with Berry Sauce

 - Place the flour, coconut and salt in a food processor; process until blended.
 Add butter; pulse until mixture is the size of peas.
 While pulsing, add just enough ice water to form moist crumbs.
 Shape dough into a disk; wrap in plastic.
 Refrigerate for 30 minutes or overnight.

 - On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. pie plate.
 Trim dough to 1/2 in. beyond rim of plate; flute edge.
-Line unpricked pastry with a double thickness of foil.
+Line unpricked dough with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.

 - Bake at 400° on a lower oven rack for 8 minutes.
 Remove foil and weights; bake until crust is light brown, 6-9 minutes longer.
 Cool on a wire rack.
 Reduce oven setting to 325°.

-- In a large bowl, whisk the eggs, sugar, buttermilk, lemon juice, cornmeal, lemon peel, salt and nutmeg.
+- In a large bowl, whisk the eggs, sugar, buttermilk, lemon juice, cornmeal, lemon zest, salt and nutmeg.
 Gradually whisk in butter.
 Pour into crust.
 Cover edge with foil to prevent overbrowning.

-- Bake at 325° for 35-40 minutes or until a knife inserted in the center comes out clean.
+- Bake at 325° until a knife inserted in the center comes out clean, for 35-40 minutes.
 Remove foil.
 Cool on a wire rack.
 Refrigerate, covered, for 3 hours or until chilled.